Educating for Shalom: Our Calling as a Christian College

 The great writing prophets of the Bible knew how many ways human life had gone wrong because they knew how many ways human life can go right.
 And they dreamed of a time when God would put things right again.

 They dreamed of a new age in which crookedness would be straightened out, rough places made plain.
 The foolish would be made wise, and the wise, humble.
 They dreamed of a time when the deserts would flower, the mountains would stream with red wine, a time when weeping would be heard no more, and when people could sleep without weapons on their laps.
 People could work in peace, their work having meaning and point.
-A lion could lie down with a lamb, the lion cured of all carnivorous appetite.
+A wolf could lie down with a lamb, the wolf cured of all carnivorous appetite.
 All nature would be fruitful, benign, and filled with wonder upon wonder; all humans would be knit together in brotherhood and sisterhood; and all nature and all humans would look to God, walk with God, lean toward God, and delight in God, their shouts of joy and recognition welling up from valleys and crags, from women in streets and from men on ships.

 The webbing together of God, humans, and all creation in justice, fulfillment, and delight is what the Old Testament prophets called shalom.
 We call it peace, but it means far more than mere peace of mind or cease-fire among enemies.
 In the Bible shalom means universal flourishing, wholeness, and delight—a rich state of affairs that inspires joyful wonder as its Creator and Savior opens doors and welcomes the creatures in whom he delights.